drmiletic/Gala-JS-Projects/index.md

-# What is Gala's Projects?
+# What is Gala's JS Projects?

-Gala's Projects is a website dedicated to my JS learning journey.
-It's sole purpose is to host and showcase my JS projects.
+Gala's JS Projects is a website dedicated to my JS learning journey.
+Its sole purpose is to host and showcase my JS projects.

 ## Simple JS Calculator
 My first project is [Simple JS Calculator](https://github.com/drmiletic/Simple-JS-Calculator/blob/master/simple-calculator.html).